 All right, so exactly what is the appropriate response.
 “Gee, that remark is unfortunate,” probably does not quite cut it.
-So the judge took it a little further, comparing the remark to Dr. Josef Mengele who conducted some of the evilest experiments on humans in modern times at Auschwitz.
+So the judge took it a little further, comparing the remark to Dr. Josef Mengele, who conducted some of the evilest experiments on humans in modern times at Auschwitz.

-Florida’s First District Court of Appeals was really sure.
+Florida’s First District Court of Appeals was sure.
 Under Florida law, the key question in a motion to disqualify a trial judge is whether the moving party has reason to fear that the judge is not impartial.
-While acknowledging the judge did distance himself from the comments a little – ‘I’m not saying it’s that serious’ or ‘I’m not saying he is” – the Mengele comparison is a bell you can’t unring.
+While acknowledging the judge distanced himself from the comments a little – ‘I’m not saying it’s that serious’ or ‘I’m not saying he is” – the Mengele comparison is a bell you can’t unring.
 A reasonably prudent person would, the court found, be in fear of judicial bias.
 “Put simply, no amount of qualifiers negate[s] the fact that the trial judge made the connection between Petitioner’s former CEO and a Nazi war criminal, and remarked that this would be a plausible comparison for the jury to draw.”

-Ah, I want to argue with this but I think I may have changed my mind in the middle of this post.
+Ah, I want to argue with this, but I think I may have changed my mind in the middle of this post.
 The tobacco companies are indeed the worst.
 But it grounds for disqualification sometimes when judges speak the truth.

 You can read the full opinion and the text of the judge comments that started the hubbub in Phillip Morris v.
 Brown here.
 Interesting to me is that the judge also somehow throws Hall of Fame offensive lineman Tony Boselli into it.
 That is a hard seque but he pulls it off.